ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 - Apache
 - Nginx
 - SNMP
-description:
-    Monitoring SNMP network devices and draw pretty pictures showing how much traffic has passed through each interface.
+description: Monitoring SNMP network devices and draw pretty pictures showing how much traffic has passed through each interface.

 ---

 ## Introduction

-This article is about a software called "Multi Router Traffic Grapher" (MRTG), which can monitor network interface usage and other values on one or more computers.
-While this article tries to be as explanatory as possible due to the nature of the subject, it is aimed at experienced Linux users or system administrators.

-This article describes a simple installation on a server.
-In fact, a small Raspberry Pi router.
-It should be very similar with any Debian based distribution on other hardware too.
+This article provides a guide to the Multi Router Traffic Grapher (MRTG) software, a powerful tool for monitoring network interface usage and various other performance metrics on one or more computers.
+The primary focus of this article is on installing and configuring MRTG on a server, using a Raspberry Pi router as an example.
+However, the process should be very similar for any Debian-based distribution on other hardware.

-One advantage of using [MRTG] is that it explicitly summarizes the usage of network devices on a daily, weekly and monthly basis in terms of **speed**.
-This is useful if you are on a limited Internet connection and need to know how fast you are.
+MRTG offers several benefits to experienced Linux users and system administrators who want to gain insight into their network performance.
+One of the key benefits is the ability to generate detailed summaries of network device usage in terms of speed on a daily, weekly, and monthly basis.
+This feature can be particularly useful for those with limited Internet connections who need to keep track of their bandwidth usage.

+In addition to discussing the installation process, this guide examines MRTG's various features and capabilities, as well as potential drawbacks and limitations, to help readers make informed decisions when evaluating different network monitoring solutions.

 ## Dependencies